vseventer/markmyjourney/content/blog/20160510-new-zealand-by-campervan.md

 One big thing to do here is to hike the Tongariro Alpine Crossing; a 19km hike through the mountains.
 Despite it being sunny in Taupo, the closest town to the National Park, the park officials deemed weather to be too hostile to attempt any hike.
 As an alternative, we decided to spend two hours rafting the Tongariro River.
 Back in Taupo we decided to get another adrenaline rush by swinging of a 40m cliff, similar to a bungee jump but in a sitting position.
 Scary!

 ## Rotorua
 The area of Rotorua is known for its thermal pools, mud baths, and geysers.
 We visited Wai-O-Tapu, home to various strangely colored lakes, from orange to bright green.
-After sightseeing, we relaxed by taking a mud bath and jumping in a sulfur pool at Hells Gate.
+After sightseeing, we relaxed by taking a mud bath and jumping into a sulfur pool at Hells Gate.

 Another highlight in this region are the glowworm caves at Waitamo: a series of caves home to worms which attract food by shining a light from their *behinds*.
 In the dark, this makes for an incredible sight, as the cave seems to have thousands of stars.
 We opted to explore the caves in a special way by abseiling down a cliff, tubing through the caves, before rock climbing back out.
 Another activity worth doing!